-Our firstname.lastname@example.org email address (which JOverseer sends to) has an out of office auto-responder, so you should get a reply within a couple of minutes of sending in turns.
-If you do not receive confirmation then we have not received your turn
+Our email@example.com email address (which JOverseer sends to) has an out of office auto-responder, so you should get a reply within 30 minutes of sending in orders.
+If you do not receive confirmation then we have not received your orders.

-Games are generally processed at 10am BST (British Standard Time) on the day after the due date shown on the results pdf.
-Please ensure that your turns reach us by that time at the very latest.
-So you will need to send your turn in before then to be sure that you allow time it to reach us – even emails take time to arrive.
-This can take several hours, or even days.
-If you send in turns by email, you will receive a receipt from us, so if you have not received this receipt we have NOT received the turn, in which case please try again.
-We also suggest that you keep your turn receipts, as this is your proof that we have received your turn.
+Games are generally processed at 9am UK time on the day after the due date shown on the results pdf.
+Please ensure that your orders reach us by that time at the very latest.
+So you will need to send your orders in before then to be sure that you allow time it to reach us – even emails take time to arrive.
+If you send in turns by email or JOverseer, you will receive a receipt from us, so if you have not received this receipt we have NOT received the orders, in which case please try again.
+We also suggest that you keep your turn receipts, as this is your proof that we have received your orders.

-Emails are taken from the computer at 9am, so any turns sent to us via email after this time may not make the deadline.
-We are very strict on this.
-Also, please bear in mind that we are five hours ahead of North America, so allow extra time for this.
-Every effort will be made to ensure that the turns are sent on the day that they are processed – if you don’t get your turn back by around 8pm BST, and have not heard from us that the game has been delayed, then please do get in touch.
+Emails are taken from the computer at 9am, so any orders sent to us via email after this time may not make the deadline.
+Every effort will be made to ensure that the results are sent on the day that they are processed – if you don’t get your turn back by around 8pm BST, and have not heard from us that the game has been delayed, then please do get in touch.

 Funding your Account

 Please ensure that your account is always in credit!
 If your account is not in credit, it is known as in a Low Funds state.
 Turns will then incur an extra fee, and may be held back until payment is made (turns are still processed, but not sent out).
 Normally we only hold back the second turn that goes low funds, but we reserve the right to hold back the first low funds turn if we consider it necessary for consistent offenders.
 Please note that the correct balance is the one on the Front Sheet, not the one on the Result sheet.
 You should ONLY use the balance shown on your Front Sheet not on your Result sheet.

 If you require a VAT receipt for a payment made to us, please ask.